mickeypash/mickeypash.github.io/_drafts/swe-at-google-notes.md

   * Take breaks during the day
   * Give yourself permission to take a mental health day

+- Always Be Deciding: Ambiguous problems have no magic answer; they're all about finding the right *trade-offs* of the moment, and iterating.
+- Alwasy Be Leaving: Your job, as a leader, is to build an organisation that automatically solves a class of ambigous problems -over time- without you needing to be present.
+- Always Be Scaling: Success geneartes more responsibility over time, and you must proactively manager the *scaling* of this work in order to protect your scarce resources of personal time, attention and energy.

 ### Measuring Developer productivity

 |                              | **G**oals | **S**ignal | **M**etric |